Prostatitis vs. BPH quick comparison of differences and similarities

 Picture and Location of the Prostate Gland

-What should I do if I think I may have one of these prostate problems?
+What should I do if I think I may have prostate problems?

 Are the treatments for prostatitis and BPH different?